billdingwall/Portfolio/src/posts/matic-servicing-funnel.md

 #### Funnel Breakdown

+0. **Pre-Score:** Run simulated quotes based on customer info provided by mortgage partners to determine which experience the user receives.

 1. **Email Marketing:** Send them an email introducing our selves and directing them a landing page.

-2. **Landing & Quote Display:** Depending on the user's prescore results, they were either taken to a landing highlighting savings found or a landing to run and display home insurance quotes.
+2. **Landing & Quote Display:** Depending on the user's pre-score results, they were either taken to a landing highlighting savings found or a landing to run and display home insurance quotes.
 Consent to call (TCPA) is collected on the landing and a lead us generated.

 3. **Contact with an agent:** An agent calls the lead generated on the landing if they have not scheduled a call in advance.
 If the agent is able to get a customer on the phone it contributes to APIC(contact) rate.

 4. **Agent sells a policy:** If an agent sells a policy Matic gets a commission.
-Monotization rate is a refacltion of customers that make it to this step in the process.
+Monetization rate is a reflection of customers that make it to this step in the process.

 <figure class="Article-image">
   <figcaption>Servicing User Journey</figcaption>